gsauthof/dracut-sshd/README.md

     [Network]
     DHCP=ipv4

-Adjust the `Name=`.
-Even if the system doesn't have networkd enabled (as it - say - uses NetworkManager), the sshd dracut module unconditionally includes the networkd config files for establishing network connectivity.
+Adjust the `Name=`, if necessary.
+In case the system doesn't have networkd enabled one can just enable it for initramfs (cf.
+[`add_dracutmodules`][addmod] and [`dracut --add systemd-networkd`][dradd]).
+Alternatively, early boot network connectivity can be configured by other means (i.e.  kernel parameters, see below).
 However, the author of this README strongly recommends to use Networkd instead of NetworkManager on servers and server-like systems.

 If the above example is sufficient you can install it via: